valoran-M/Arrakis/doc/options.md

 ## Some additionnal information

-* Why isn't running Arrakis in root allowed by default?
+* Why isn't running Arrakis as root allowed by default?

   In short: Safety reason.
   Arrakis provide full access to [`ecall`](./ecall.md).